albertaw/nodejs-tutorial/lesson4-modules/README.txt

+TODO:
+create a web server module
+import the module in the main file and start the server *bonus-create modules based on the other patterns listed below

-Each file is its own module
+Each file is its own module.
 Each file has access to the current module definition using the module variable Export the current module using module.exports
-Import a module using the require function
+Import a module using the require function.
+var module = require('./path/to/module');

 Different ways to create a module